Kanban-Zai/kanban-zai-version-1.0/core.md

 prevent:    when technical debt occurs resolve it there and then.
 This could make very long running cards.
 Such cards
             must be backported per sprint.

+# REQUIRED VALUES

+### Objectivity

+A Kanban-Zai team must look for objective measures in everything they do.

+What is objectivity?

+A lack of favoritism or personal bias toward one side or another.
+Problems must be solved by a team and not individuals and measure and validae what you can.